February 20, 2026

 If your priority is having the most options available, WriterBrew covers a wide surface area.

-TextBoi sits at the far right of the speed axis — faster than everything else — with a deliberately minimal feature surface.
+TextBoi sits at the far right of the speed axis — faster than everything else — with a deliberately lean workflow.

 The core mechanic: double-copy to trigger AI instantly.

 No menus.
 No mode switching.
 No open window required.
-You copy text, copy again, and TextBoi runs your chosen mode silently in the background — then pastes the result.
+You copy text, copy again, and TextBoi runs your chosen mode silently — then pastes the result.

 It's built around one idea: reflex interaction over deliberate navigation.